-- 1) Length of class boundary: This measure refers to the percentage of points in the dataset that lie near the class boundary.
+a) Length of class boundary: This measure refers to the percentage of points in the dataset that lie near the class boundary.
 To calculate it, we compute the minimum spanning tree (MST) [29] connecting all training samples, using the Euclidean distances between each pair of points.
-Then, we count the number of edges in the MST that connect two opposite classes, and we normalize this count by the total number of edges in the MST, which is always n-1, where n is the number of samples.
+Then, we count the number of edges in the MST that connect two opposite classes, and we normalize this count by the total number of edges in the MST, which is always n - 1, where n is the number of samples.
 This measure is sensitive to the separability of classes and the clustering tendency of points belonging to the same class [30].
 If the points of opposite classes are very interleaved, this metric will be high.
 Otherwise, if the points are compact within each class, the measure will be low.
 However, this metric cannot fully explain the complexity of a problem.
-For example, a linearly separable problem could have a thin and long boundary, i.e., with many crossing edges connecting opposite classes, but another linearly separable problem could have wide margins between classes relative to the intraclass distances, and have only one edge going across the classes.
-On the other hand, a problem could have a very complicated and nonlinear boundary with only one crossing edge between opposite classes. - 2) Percentage of retained adherence subsets: This measure computes the percentage of points with their adherence subset retained.
-In this context, a (highest order) adherence subset associated with a point p is the largest hyperspherical neighborhood centered around p that contains only points with the same class as that of p [31].
+For example, a linearly separable problem could have a thin and long boundary, i.e., a length of class boundary very high with many crossing edges connecting opposite classes.
+But another linearly separable problem could have margins between classes relative to the intra-class distances, and have only one edge going across the classes.
+On the other hand, a problem could have a very complicated and non-linear boundary with only one crossing edge between opposite classes.

+b) Percentage of retained adherence subsets: This measure computes the percentage of points with their adherence subset retained.
+A (highest order) adherence subset associated with a point p is the largest hyperspherical neighborhood centered around p that contains only points with the same class as that of p [31].
 The measure is computed as follows.
-First, for each point, we calculate its adherence subset of the highest order.
-If an adherence subset of a certain point is totally enclosed inside that of another point, then this adherence subset is not retained.
+First, for each point, we calculate its adherence subset.
+If an adherence subset of a certain point is totally enclosed inside another one, then this adherence subset is not retained.
 The number of retained adherence subsets is then counted and normalized by the number of points.
-The metric conveys information on to what extent the classes are distributed as hyperspheres in the feature space.
+The metric conveys information on to what extent the classes are distributed as hyperspheres in the feature space, not only on the number of hyperspheres but also on their sizes.
 If all points of one class are distributed within a hypersphere centered at a certain point, only one adherence subset will be retained for that class.
-On the other hand, if the points are spread over a long and thin structure along the class boundary, many adherence subsets will be retained. - 3) Ratio of average intra/interclass nearest neighbor (NN) distances: This metric computes the dispersion of points within classes relative to the separability between classes.
-For each point, we calculate its distances to the NN belonging to the same class and to the NN in the opposite class.
-Then, the averaged distances between intraclass NNs is divided by the averaged distances between inter-class NNs.
-The resulting ratio is used to represent the within-class dispersion with respect to the separability of classes.
+On the other hand, if the points are spread over a long and thin structure along the class boundary, many adherence subsets will be retained.

+c) Ratio of average intra/inter class nearest neighbor distances: This metric computes the dispersion of points within classes relative to the separability between classes.
+For each point, we calculate its nearest neighbor belonging to the same class and the nearest neighbor in the opposite class.
+Then the averaged distances connecting intra-class nearest neighbor points is divided by the averaged distances between inter-class nearest neighbors.
+The resulting ratio is used to compare the dispersion with respect to the separability of classes.
 A high ratio may mean that the classes are either very interleaved or dispersed over a long boundary.
 On the contrary, a low ratio indicates that the classes are compact.